-The right panel of Fig.~\ref{fig:mass_density} demonstrates in more detail how mass loss over one pericentric passage varies as a function of the SIDM parameters, the initial satellite mass, $m_\text{init}$, and the pericentric radius, $r_\text{peri}$.
-Such results can potentially be used to infer the microscopic properties of DM from observations such as the distribution of satellites around their hosts.
-The four bands correspond to CDM~(dashed) and the three example SIDM cross sections of the left panel~(solid).
+Fig.~\ref{fig:mass_density} (right) demonstrates in more detail how mass loss over one pericentric passage varies as a function of the SIDM parameters, the initial satellite mass, $m_\text{init}$, and the pericentric radius, $r_\text{peri}$.
+Such results can potentially be used to infer microscopic properties of DM from observations such as the distribution of satellites around their hosts.
+The four bands correspond to CDM~(dashed) and the three SIDM cross sections of the left panel~(solid).
 From right to left across each band, the initial masses span $m_\text{init} \in [10^9, 10^{10.5}] \, M_{\odot}$.
 The results show that tidal stripping is more effective at creating differences between SIDM and CDM for larger mass satellites with smaller pericenters.
 The reason for this is two-fold.
-First, the more massive a satellite, the more dynamical friction it experiences causing its orbit to decay and its pericenter to decrease.
-This effect becomes even more pronounced after additional pericentric passages.
+First, the more massive a satellite, the more dynamical friction it experiences causing its pericenter to decrease.
 Second, more massive satellites have larger values of $r_c$, which further enhance tidal stripping.
-For $\sigma_{\rm RPe}$, a sizable difference is already observed for large pericenters.
-For small pericenters, the difference between SIDM and CDM is dramatic, with the SIDM satellite losing a large fraction of its mass.
+For $\sigma_{\rm RPe}$, a sizable difference is already observed for large pericenters and for small pericenters the difference is dramatic, with SIDM satellites losing large fractions of their mass.